Lee Christmas: Later career

 After Bonilla's death in 1913, Christmas lost his influence and worked odd jobs.
 He attempted to volunteer for World War I, but was rejected because he was over 50 years old.
 He eventually acquired patents as an inventor, developing a rattrap that needed no bait, and a railroad safety device to prevent accidents when engineers fell asleep.

 Christmas lived in New Orleans, Guatemala, and Nicaragua, attempting various investments and business schemas.

 While in Central America, Christmas began to suffer from tropical sprue, and returned to the United States in hopes of receiving treatment.
-He died in New Orleans some months later, on January 21, 1924, of acute anemia brought about by the disease.
+He died in New Orleans some months later, on January 21, 1924, aged 60, of acute anemia brought about by the disease.

 Christmas was widely written about in his lifetime, and is believed to be the inspiration for Richard Harding Davis' novels Captain Macklin and Soldiers of Fortune.

 The University of Tennessee has papers donated by Mrs. Marion Samson of Abilene, Texas in 1958.
 They include correspondence to and from Christmas, and an invitation to his wedding to Ida Culotta at Puerto Cortés, Honduras, in 1914.